Berlin

 Louisa's Place

-A Berlin palace that plays the private apartment card rather than that of the grand hotel.
+A Berlin palace playing the private apartment card rather than the grand hotel.

 Louisa's Place occupies a 1904 building on the Kurfürstendamm, entirely transformed into suite-apartments.
-We step into spaces of 45 to 120 m² with solid oak parquet, Miele kitchen, living room distinct from the bedroom.
-Indirect lighting and beige-grey tones create a muffled atmosphere, almost residential, far from classic palace decor.
+We enter spaces of 45 to 120 m² with solid oak parquet, Miele kitchen, lounge distinct from the bedroom.
+Indirect lighting and beige-grey tones create a plush atmosphere, almost residential, far from classic palace decor.
 The basement spa (15 m pool, hammam, Susanne Kaufmann cabins) compensates for the lack of garden.
-Rate from 332 € per night, coherent for West Berlin and this living space.
+Rates from 332 € per night, reasonable for West Berlin and this living space.
 We recommend for stays of five nights minimum, when you want to cook, entertain, live like an affluent Berliner.
 Service is discreet, never intrusive, which will appeal to regulars of hotel residences ✨

 What makes this hotel unique

-• Only 47 suites, all with Miele equipped kitchen and dishwasher
+• 47 suites only, all with Miele equipped kitchen and dishwasher

 • Ku'damm 160 location, between Savignyplatz and Gedächtniskirche